 A sample waiver for use in Provider's office is available on Blue Cross' website.
-The waivers include the information required in order for Provider to hold the Subscriber financially liable for services.
+The waivers include the information required in order for Provider to hold the subscriber financially liable for services.
 The waiver should be incorporated into Provider's usual business forms and should be customized to include Provider's business letterhead.

+Upgraded/Deluxe Durable Medical Equipment (DME)

+Commercial Business

-Upgraded/Deluxe Commercial Business Durable Medical Equipment (DME) Participating durable medical equipment (DME) suppliers may bill Subscribers for an equipment upgrade or deluxe charge if a waiver is on file and the DME charges are billed correctly to Blue Cross.
+Participating durable medical equipment (DME) suppliers may bill subscribers for an equipment upgrade or deluxe charge if a waiver is on file and the DME charges are billed correctly to Blue Cross.
 Blue Cross continues to reimburse for Medically Necessary standard DME.

+Government Business

-Government Business For complete information on Government Programs requirements, please refer to Chapter 3 in the Blue Plus Provider Manual.
-DME Waiver Requirement Participating DME suppliers must obtain a signed, written waiver from the Subscriber that includes the cost for the deluxe features or upgrade.
-The waiver must also state the following: • The standard piece of equipment or least costly alternative offered to the Subscriber, • The Subscriber is aware and agrees that Blue Cross will only pay the standard allowance, and • The Subscriber will be responsible for the deluxe or upgrade charge in addition to his or her contractual obligation.
+For complete information on Government Programs requirements, please refer to Chapter 3 in the Blue Plus Provider Manual.

+DME Waiver Requirement Participating DME suppliers must obtain a signed, written waiver from the subscriber that includes the cost for the deluxe features or upgrade.
+The waiver must also state the following:

+- The standard piece of equipment or least costly alternative offered to the subscriber. - The subscriber is aware and agrees that Blue Cross will only pay the standard allowance, and - The subscriber will be responsible for the deluxe or upgrade charge in addition to his or her contractual obligation.

 This waiver must be kept on file at Provider's office.
-If a Pre- certification/authorization is required for the item being provided, please send the waiver form along with the request.
-For all services that do not require a Pre-certification/authorization, do not send it to Blue Cross .
+If a Precertification/authorization is required for the item being provided, please send the waiver form along with the request.
+For all services that do not require a Pre-certification/authorization, do not send it to Blue Cross.
 Blue Cross does, however, reserve the right to see it.

-DME Claims Submissions Two lines of service must be billed.
+DME Claims Submissions

+Two lines of service must be billed.
 The first line will include the DME HCPCS code and the standard charge for the equipment.
 The second line must include the same DME HCPCS code with the - GA modifier (waiver of liability statement on file) and the upgrade or deluxe charge.
+For example:

-For example: • E0202 \$550.00 (standard charge that will be subject to standard allowance and reductions) • E0202 GA \$150.00 (deluxe/upgrade charge that will be denied as Subscriber liability) The -GA modifier must be submitted as the first modifier on the second service line for all plans other than Platinum Blue.
-The -GY modifier must be submitted as the first modifier on the second service line for Platinum Blue plans.
+- E0202 -- \$550.00 (standard charge that will be subject to standard allowance and reductions) - E0202 GA -- \$150.00 (deluxe/upgrade charge that will be denied as Subscriber liability)

+The -GA modifier must be submitted as the first modifier on the second service line for all plans other than Platinum Blue and Medicare Advantage.
+The -GY modifier must be submitted as the first modifier on the second service line for Platinum Blue and Medicare Advantage plans.
 Other applicable modifiers, such as -NU (Purchase), should be submitted on the first service line.

+These are examples of DME modifiers.
+Please refer to the Reimbursement Policy Durable Medical Equipment -001, DME and Supplies for complete details.

-Sample DME Waiver A sample waiver for use in Provider's office is available on Blue Cross' website.
-The waiver includes the information required in order to hold the Subscriber financially liable for deluxe features or upgrades to a DME purchase.
+Sample DME Waiver

+A sample waiver for use in Provider's office is available on Blue Cross' website.
+The waiver includes the information required in order to hold the subscriber financially liable for deluxe features or upgrades to a DME purchase.
 The waiver should be incorporated into Provider's usual business forms and customized to include Provider's business letterhead.

-Chapter 5 Health Care Options
+Health Care Options